 These can grant planning permission for certain types of development without the need to submit a planning application to the council.

 minor residential development such as extensions or windows

 town centre development such as changes of use or signage

 Neighbourhood Planning in Epsom & Ewell

-At present, there are no 'qualifying bodies' in the Borough that can prepare a Neighbourhood Plan or Neighbourhood Order.
-There are no Parishes within Epsom and Ewell, therefore communities that wish to prepare these documents are required to make an application to the Local Planning Authority to establish themselves as a Neighbourhood Forum and make an application to define the Neighbourhood Area they will cover.
+There are no Parishes within Epsom and Ewell, therefore communities that wish to prepare a neighbourhood plan are first required to make an application to the Local Planning Authority to establish themselves as a Neighbourhood Forum and make an application to define the Neighbourhood Area they will cover.

 When thinking about preparing a Neighbourhood Plan it is important to consider that:

 The neighbourhood plan focuses on a local area rather than the whole borough

 There can only be one neighbourhood plan for an area